Affonso Romano de Sant'Anna

-Affonso Romano de Sant'Anna (born March 27, 1937), is a Brazilian poet, essay writer, and professor.
+Affonso Romano de Sant'Anna (27 March 1937 – 4 March 2025) was a Brazilian poet, essayist and academic.

 Background

-He was a professor of Brazilian Literature at UCLA and the University of Texas at El Paso, and a writer for the O Globo newspaper.
+Sant'Anna was a professor of Brazilian literature at UCLA and the University of Texas at El Paso, and a writer for the O Globo newspaper.
 In 1971 he married Marina Colasanti, a Brazilian journalist and writer.
 In 1984, he began writing for Jornal do Brasil.

+Sant'Anna died at his home in Rio de Janeiro, on 4 March 2025, at the age of 87.